poptip/castform/README.md

 }
 ```

+### classes

+The following classes are used to style forms.

+* `castform-field` - Added to all fields that will be validated by castform.
+* `castform-success` - Added to a field when it successfully passes validation.
-Furthermore, the classes `castform-success` and `castform-fail` are added to a field when they pass or fail validation respectively.
-And the class `castform-submit` is added to the form when it has been submitted.
+* `castform-fail` - Added to a field when it fails validation.
+* `castform-submit` - Added to the submit button when the form has been submitted.
+* `castform-tooltip` - Used on the tooltip that shows validation error messages on each field.

 ### client side